jinkim-today/jinkim-today.github.io/_portfolio/2025-07-10-manufacturing-erp.md

 ### Production & Quality Control Tracking

-Implemented a comprehensive tracking system that manages production and receiving logs with integrated barcode scanning capabilities.
+Implementing a comprehensive tracking system that manages production and receiving logs with integrated barcode scanning capabilities.
 The system enables real-time defect identification, root cause analysis, and production line monitoring through an intuitive interface.
-Quality control managers can instantly generate performance reports and identify recurring issues, reducing defect rates by 23% within four months.
+Quality control managers can instantly generate performance reports and identify recurring issues to improve manufacturing quality.

 ### Streamlined Supplier Integration

-Developed a secure supplier portal that eliminates paper-based processes and manual data entry.
-External suppliers now upload inventory manifests directly through a dedicated interface, which automatically integrates with the ERP system.
-This innovation reduced processing time by 78% and virtually eliminated transcription errors that previously plagued the receiving process.
+Developing a secure supplier portal that eliminates paper-based processes and manual data entry.
+External suppliers will be able to upload inventory manifests directly through a dedicated interface, which automatically integrates with the ERP system.
+This innovation aims to reduce processing time and minimize transcription errors in the receiving process.

 {% include gallery id="gallery2" caption="Production Log Management" %}

 ### Automated Certification System

-Designed an automated certification generation system that produces standardized quality assurance documents required by downstream customers.
-The system dynamically creates certificates based on production data, allowing export to PDF, Excel, or direct sharing via secure AWS S3 presigned URLs.
-This feature alone saved approximately 15 labor hours per week previously spent on manual certificate creation.
+Designing an automated certification generation system that produces standardized quality assurance documents required by downstream customers.
+The system will dynamically create certificates based on production data, allowing export to PDF, Excel, or direct sharing via secure AWS S3 presigned URLs.
+This feature aims to significantly reduce the time spent on manual certificate creation.

 {% include gallery id="gallery3" caption="Automated Certificate Generation" %}

 ### AI-Powered Analytics Dashboard

-Integrated PostgreSQL data with a Retrieval Augmented Generation (RAG) system that provides AI-powered production analytics.
-The dashboard offers natural language querying of complex production data, predictive maintenance alerts, and anomaly detection capabilities.
-Management can now identify operational trends and make data-driven decisions without requiring specialized data analysis expertise.
+Integrating PostgreSQL data with a Retrieval Augmented Generation (RAG) system to provide AI-powered production analytics.
+The dashboard will offer natural language querying of complex production data, predictive maintenance alerts, and anomaly detection capabilities.
+This will allow management to identify operational trends and make data-driven decisions without requiring specialized data analysis expertise.

 ### Computer Vision Quality Assurance

-Implemented a computer vision module that automatically inspects products for defects with 98.5% accuracy, significantly improving quality control efficiency.
-The system provides real-time feedback to production staff and integrates seamlessly with the ERP's tracking features.
-Additional details about this cutting-edge capability are available in a [dedicated portfolio entry](/portfolio/2025-07-10-computer-vision-for-quality-control).
+Developing a computer vision module that automatically inspects products for defects, with the goal of significantly improving quality control efficiency.
+The system will provide real-time feedback to production staff and integrate seamlessly with the ERP's tracking features.
+Additional details about this cutting-edge capability are available in a [dedicated portfolio entry](/portfolio/2025-07-20-manufacturing-defect-detection).

 ## Key Contrinution